Integralist/integralist.co.uk/content/page/resume.md

 > Note: the large majority of my 'impact' has been as a _remote_ worker.
 My hope is that the following list demonstrates how I've successfully made a positive impact (both as an IC and as a Team Lead) while also being 100% remote.

+### 2020

+- **What**: Implemented 'graceful shutdown' within shared libraries for HTTP servers written in Go/Python.
+  **Why**: EC2 updates (for servers we manage under ECS) were causing containerized services to fail.
+  **Impact**: The use of graceful shutdowns meant in-flight requests had time to complete once a SIGTERM was issued to the service by EC2.

 ### 2019

 - **What**: Created an RFC for an updated Disaster Recovery plan.